dmbarbour/wikilon/docs/ApplicationModel.md

 This structure is preserved on import/export but trivially eliminated by simplifiers.
 It is extensible with ad-hoc new attributes (todos, deprecation, authorship, categories, relations, deprecation, licensing, decay models, etc.) and has no need for runtime semantics.
 A reverse lookup can find all uses of a token.
 It's voluminous, but space is cheap.
 The main disadvantage is that most other dictionary applications will need to recognize and handle this structure, too.

 Note: These attributes only affect a dictionary optimizer.
 The *frozen* attribute is not a security attribute.
 If a developer wants to modify the definition for a frozen word, he can do so.
-Though, a development environment might require explicitly un-freezing the word to modify its behavior.
+Though, a development environment is free to warn the user about the potential issues.

 ## Parallelism in Dictionary Applications

-I use 'parallelism' to describe multiple computations in the same *physical* time, e.g. keeping multiple CPUs busy.
-This is a completely separate issue from 'concurrency'.
-Though, concurrent systems frequently provide ample opportunity for even more parallelism.
+I use 'parallelism' to describe multiple computations ongoing at the same *physical* time, keeping multiple CPUs busy.
+This is a performance concern separate from the application model (except.
+See the section on parallelism in the [performance doc](Performance.md)

-Awelon Bytecode has a lot of latent parallelism.
-So the problem becomes teasing it out at an appropriate granularity to keep the overheads low and the processors busy.
-We can utilize a simple variant of [parallel Haskell's](https://hackage.haskell.org/package/parallel-3.2.0.6/docs/Control-Parallel.html) `par` and `seq` techniques.

-        {&par} :: (block * env) → (block with 'par' attribute * env)
-        USAGE: (prep args)[(expensive)]{&par}$(move pending result)

-        {&seq} :: (lazy or pending value * env) → (value * env)

-Our runtime would support opaque 'pending' results.
-Trying to operate on the pending result may have us waiting.
-But we're at least free to move it around, e.g. tuck it into a data structure and spark off a few more parallel computations.
-With just this much ABC and AO gain access to all of Haskell's well developed [strategies](https://hackage.haskell.org/package/parallel-3.2.0.6/docs/Control-Parallel-Strategies.html) for purely functional parallelism.
-It's also trivial to implement!

-It is also possible to support massively parallel GPU computations.
-Assume a subprogram constructed from a constrained set of recognizable functions and data structures that we know how to easily implement on the GPU.
-Annotate this for evaluation on the GPU.
-The runtime applies its internal compilers to CUDA or OpenCL or a shader language.
-When we later apply the function it will run on the GPU.
-Other forms of heterogeneous computing, e.g. FPGAs, will tend to follow a similar pattern.
-Haskell has used a similar approach with [accelerate](https://hackage.haskell.org/package/accelerate).

-In context of a dictionary application, every form of parallelism could kick in for every evaluation.
-This includes partial evaluations and cache maintenance.
-I imagine a mature, active, and popular AO dictionary full of apps could productively leverage as many CPUs, GPUs, and other computing devices as you're willing to throw at them.

 ## Concurrency for Dictionary Applications